 We do not negotiate financial aid packages.
 However, if there is a change in your family's financial circumstances that was not considered during our original review you may submit a Request for Reconsideration.
 Please keep in mind that if you have questions about your financial aid eligibility or information that we have considered in our review, please contact us.

-Yes, we require both the custodial and noncustodial parents, and stepparents if the custodial parent is remarried, to submit financial data and tax returns yearly.
-We will review a request to waive the noncustodial parent's information however we will waive the noncustodial parent information only under very limited circumstances.
+We require information from both the custodial and noncustodial parents, and stepparents if the custodial parent is remarried.
+We will consider a request to waive the noncustodial parent's information but please note that a waiver of the noncustodial parent information is approved only under limited circumstances.
 Please see our policies on divorced, separated or never married parents for more information.

-Dependent students' biological and adoptive parents' domestic partners and independent students' domestic partners also submit financial information to Student Financial Services for the purposes of determining eligibility for institutional need-based aid.
+Dependent students' biological and adoptive parents' domestic partners, and independent students' domestic partners, should also submit financial information to Student Financial Services for the purposes of determining eligibility for institutional need-based aid.

 Can I be considered an independent student?

-It is a rare exception that a traditionally aged student is granted independent status.
+A traditionally aged student is rarely granted independent status.
 This is because we consider a student and her family as primarily responsible for her education.
-It is important to know that if a student initially receives financial aid as a dependent student she will be considered a dependent student regardless of changes in family relationships.
+If a student initially receives financial aid from Mount Holyoke as a dependent student she will be considered a dependent student regardless of changes in family relationships.
 This includes a student who chooses to become independent of parents or to marry while in college or who has left the College then returned after a number of years.
 Please contact us if you believe you have unique circumstances that should be considered.